-If you have any questions about completing a background check, please feel free to contact Shannon Hall at (620) 341 - 5447 or shall6@emporia.edu.
-You may also contact Validity Screening Solutions with technical questions about accessing your account or completed background check at 913.322.5995, toll-free at 866.920.5995 or via email at students@validityscreening.com.
+If you have any questions about completing a background check, please feel free to contact the OFPL Director at (620) 341 - 5447 or shall6@emporia.edu.
+For technical questions about accessing a VSS account or completed background check, contact Validity Screening Solutions at 913.322.5995, toll-free at 866.920.5995 or via email at students@validityscreening.com.